Development Evaluation Policy

 Quality

 For evaluation findings to be used they must be credible and robust.
-For this reason, all of our evaluation products and processes will be high quality.
+For this reason, all our evaluation products and processes will be high quality.
 Quality is achieved in the following ways:

 - When conducting evaluations, we engage early with our partners, including partner governments and implementing partners, to the extent possible.
 We will ensure they participate in evaluation design and implementation, and that they understand our quality and publication expectations.
 Where we choose to undertake joint evaluations or allow evaluations to be led by one of our development partners, we will ensure that our quality, management response and publication requirements can be upheld.

-- Evaluations fulfil our quality expectations, as outlined in our Monitoring and Evaluation Standards.
+- Evaluations fulfil our quality expectations, as outlined in our Design and Monitoring and Evaluation Standards.
 Our evaluations are also conducted ethically.
 Evaluation teams should adhere to the requirements of DFAT’s Ethical Research and Evaluation Guidance Note and the Australasian Evaluation Society’s Guidelines for the Ethical Conduct of Evaluations.

 Systems that facilitate use